 In a continuously traded market, the economic costs for investors are very high, if the financial products rarely trade.
 Investors’ economic costs include large bid-ask spreads, high commission, significant market impact of individual orders, and the susceptibility of orders to ‘front-running’.
 Front running is where other investors take advantage of the temporary price movement a large order may cause, to the detriment of the investor who made that order.
 This can discourage investors from trading, making liquidity even worse.

 Periodic auctions reduce trading costs for investors by consolidating all order flow, over a period of time, and executing all successful orders at a single price.
 Consequently, this eliminates bid/offer spreads and the possibility of front-running.
 The increased ‘fairness’ in pricing can maximise whatever liquidity there is, in any given period.
 For more information, read our blog on why periodic auctions are better suited to smaller businesses.

 How is the price set for financial products?

-Unless the auction page says the financial products have a fixed price, the price is set by assessing all the current valid bids and offers at any one auction.
+Unless the product information page says the financial products have a fixed price, the price is set by the auction itself, by assessing all the current valid bids and offers.
 Essentially this is like looking for the price at which the supply (people willing to sell) and demand (people willing to buy) intersects.